-Scrolling by some of your favourite Instagram feeds and noticed a trend of Instagram users putting a group of hashtags in the first comment, instead of in their image caption?
+Scrolling by some of your favorite Instagram feeds and noticed a trend of Instagram users putting a group of hashtags in the first comment, instead of in their image caption?

 Feel like you’ve missed some secret trick and overwhelmed?

 We’ve got the lowdown on why some people put hashtags in the first comment.
 Read on to discover if you should too.

-Here’s a great example we spotted from @empiredsgnevent on a recent post.
+Here’s a great example we spotted from @empiredsgnevent in a recent post.

 Notice how she puts her hashtags underneath in a comment, instead of the post itself?

 Why are Instagram users putting Instagram hashtags in the first caption?